The Dance Of JavaScript In the Browser

 Cancelable timers with AbortController

-is synchronized with display refresh rate and pauses in background tabs - use it instead ofsetInterval
+requestAnimationFrameis synchronized with display refresh rate and pauses in background tabs - use it instead ofsetIntervalfor visual updates.

 -